jscad/OpenJSCAD.org/README.md

 ### Use of the different modular components directly

-From version 0.6.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules , and can be used independently from this repo.
+From version 1.0.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules , and can be used independently from this repo.
 The full list of these is available here: https://www.npmjs.com/org/jscad

 One example of what can be achieved with this can be found [here](https://esnextb.in/?gist=0a2ac2c4e189e27692ea964956a3a2e5) This means you can :
-- easilly create your own renderer for the CSG/Cag datastructures
+- easily create your own renderer for the CSG/Cag data structures
 - create custom UIs
 - use the different parts in Node.js or the Browser
 - cherry pick what formats you want to use for input/output without needing the